eecs-118/118-project-3/README.md

-# EECS 118 -- P1: Searching for More Things (Lab 3)
+# EECS 118 -- P3: Searching for More Things (Lab 3)
-## Multi-goal & Heuristic Search

 These exercises extend your earlier work on graph search to handle **multi-goal**, **heuristic**, and **greedy** search in the Catman environment.